iqtree/iqtree.github.io/doc/molevol.md

 -------------------------
 <div class="hline"></div>

-To overcome the computational burden required by the nonparametric bootstrap, IQ-TREE introduces an ultrafast bootstrap approximation (UFBoot) ([Minh et al., 2013]; [Hoang et al., in press]) that is  orders of magnitude faster than the standard procedure and provides relatively unbiased branch support values.
+To overcome the computational burden required by the nonparametric bootstrap, IQ-TREE introduces an ultrafast bootstrap approximation (UFBoot) ([Minh et al., 2013]; [Hoang et al., 2018]) that is  orders of magnitude faster than the standard procedure and provides relatively unbiased branch support values.
 IQ-TREE also provides an implementation of the SH-like approximate likelihood ratio test (SH-aLRT) ([Guindon et al., 2010]).
 We can do both UFBoot and SH-aLRT by a single command line:

-    iqtree -s example.phy -m TIM2+I+G -bb 1000 -alrt 1000 -pre example.ex2
+    iqtree -s example.phy -m TIM2+I+G -bb 1000 -alrt 1000 -pre example.boot

 Options explained: